 cloud-controller-manager

-cloud-controller-manager implements the logic and API of a cloud provider.
-It receives requests from the API Server and performs specific actions, like creating an instance in AWS.
-It also runs controllers that are specific to a cloud vendor.
+Implements logic and API of a cloud provider.
+Handles requests from the API Server and performs actions specific to a cloud vendor, like creating instances.

 Kubernetes comes with a set of tools that allow us to communicate with the API server and test a cluster.